adam-niggebrugge/adam-niggebrugge/README.md

 ## Personal 👨‍🔬
 - 👋 Hi, I’m @adam-niggebrugge, I work within the Siemens LDA structure.
+_ _ _ _

-I have had exposure to coding concepts through 🏫 secondary and tertinary education  institutions ([LCHS](https://www.lexingtoncatholic.com/) and [UKY](https://www.engr.uky.edu/research-faculty/departments/computer-science)).
-Now I am pursuing an online instructor lead coding bootcamp (HOOO-RAH, wait no I was in the Navy) which covers on Javascript, SQL, HTML, CSS, Nodejs and OOP.
+- I have had exposure to coding concepts through 🏫 secondary and tertinary education  institutions ([LCHS](https://www.lexingtoncatholic.com/) and [UKY](https://www.engr.uky.edu/research-faculty/departments/computer-science)).
+Now I am pursuing an online instructor lead coding bootcamp (HOOO-RAH, wait no I was in the Navy) which covers Javascript, SQL, HTML, CSS, Nodejs and OOP.
 - On the very personal, I am becoming a first time parent (as is true for the wife), 👶's proposed due date of Sept 14 🤞.

 ### Tech Used 💻